-The Dutch banks have jointly developed an online identification service called iDIN (identificatie inloggen).
-It is available for companies and organisations with online services.
-It can be used to identify yourself online, e.g. in a web shop, with insurance companies (including health insurance providers)k and the Tax Authorities
+Dutch banks have jointly developed an online identification service called iDIN (identificatie inloggen).
+It is available for use by companies and organisations with online services.
+Its principal use is to identify yourself online, e.g. in a web shop, with insurance companies (including health insurance providers) or with the Tax Authorities.

-iDIN is only meant as a way to identify yourself with data such as name, address, gender, age, date of birth.
-The banks will never give information about your financial position via iDIN.
-Banks are not able to find out which websites you visited and what you ordered online.
-When you use iDIN, you don’t have to create an account on every single website (e.g. web shop) and remember the password you use.
-It will give companies and organisations certainty about your identity.
+According to the participating banks, iDIN is equally as safe as internet banking, yet iDIN is not meant as a replacement for DigiD.
+The government (e.g. the Tax Authorities) plans to offer both iDIN and DigiD, iDIN however, only as a means to identify yourself to an online shop with data such as name, address, gender, age, date of birth etc..
+In addition, the banks will never release information about your financial position via iDIN.
+Banks are also not able to find out which websites you visited or what you ordered online.
+A benefit of using iDIN, is that you don’t have to create an account on every single website (e.g. every web shop you visit/use) or remember the password you used.